RoxasShadow/Pasteling/README.md

 What version I should use?
 -------------------------
 Well, the *client-side* version is of course the most secure.
 All data are encrypted in your computer and the server receives just the ciphered text.
-The disvantage of this pratice is that the URL params will be long (id + salt + key) and you have not raw versions of your pastes.
+The disvantage of this pratice is that the URL params will be a little long and you have not raw versions of your pastes.
-If your data are not so sensible, and you want to get a very short URL (aka, without the salt), raw pastes, etc., the *server-side* version is what would to choose.
+If your data are not so sensible or you want to get raw pastes, the *server-side* version is what would to choose.

 Obviously, this README refers to the client-side version.
-Check out the README in the other branch for informations about the server-side version.
+Check out the README in the [other branch](https://github.com/RoxasShadow/Pasteling) for informations about the server-side version.

 Ciphering and hashing
 ---------------------
 *Pasteling* (en|de)crypts pastes in *AES* and hashes keys in *PBKDF2*.
-Algorithms configuration is available in `lib/javascripts/pasteling/config.js`.
+Algorithms configuration is available in `public/javascripts/pasteling/config.js`.

-For example, if you want to use a different ciphering algorithm, you have just to create an adapter in `lib/javascripts/algorithms/ciphering/`.
+For example, if you want to use a different ciphering algorithm, you have just to create an adapter in `public/javascripts/algorithms/ciphering/`.
-If you have used an external library, add it in `Gruntfile.js` and then select your adapter in `lib/javascripts/pasteling/config.js`.
+If you have used an external library, add it in `Gruntfile.js` and then select your adapter in `public/javascripts/pasteling/config.js`.

 Clients
 -------